iionly/Elgg-1.9_German_Language_Pack/README.txt

 German Language Pack for Elgg 1.9dev - Release 0

+Copyright: (c) 2012-2014 iionly
 Contact: iionly@gmx.de
-License: GNU General Public License version 2
-Copyright: (c) iionly
+License: Dual licensed under the MIT or GPL Version 2 licenses

 This Language Pack contains the German language files for Elgg 1.9.X (suitable release for "X" version of Elgg see Changelog) including the bundled plugins.